General Information

 - Who can apply for a visa: Visa applications must be submitted by the applicant, or by one of their parents if the applicant is a minor.
 They may also be submitted through a duly accredited representative.

-- Place of submission: Applications and requirements must be submitted via postal mail to Consulate General of Spain in Houston- Visa Department (1800 Bering Dr. Suite 750 Houston, Texas, 77057).
+- Place of submission: Applications must be submitted via postal mail to Consulate General of Spain in Houston- Visa Department (1800 Bering Dr. Suite 750 Houston, Texas, 77057).

 - Proof of receipt: The Consular Office will provide the applicant with proof of receipt of the application with a code that enables them to check the status of the dossier through the following link: https://sutramiteconsular.maec.es/Ho me.aspx